makerplane/pyEfis/ANDROID.md

 sudo waydroid shell
 ```

-Once the shell is open run this command:
+Run this command inside the waydroid shell:
 ```
 ANDROID_RUNTIME_ROOT=/apex/com.android.runtime ANDROID_DATA=/data ANDROID_TZDATA_ROOT=/apex/com.android.tzdata ANDROID_I18N_ROOT=/apex/com.android.i18n sqlite3 /data/data/com.google.android.gsf/databases/gservices.db "select * from main where name = \"android_id\";"
 ```

 Use the string of numbers printed by the command to register the device on your Google Account navigate to [https://www.google.com/android/uncertified](https://www.google.com/android/uncertified) login with you Google Account and enter in the code that was output in the previous command.

-After registering the Play store will work once you log into it with your account.
+After registering the Play store will work once you log into it with your account.<br>
+Sometimes it can take Android a long time to stop complaining about uncertified and recognize it should let you log in, so be patient.

 #### Reboot
 Reboot before proceeding